google/error-prone/docs/time.md

     object at a broader scope, like a user, session, client, etc.

 **Warning:** don't use "zoned datetime" or "zoned instant" types.
-I already said that, but now I've said it in a red box.
+I already said that, but now I've said it in a warning!

 ## Now what? {#now_what}